actix/actix-web/guide/src/qs_5.md

 By normalizing it means:

- - Add a trailing slash to the path.
+* Add a trailing slash to the path.
- - Double slashes are replaced by one.
+* Double slashes are replaced by one.

 The handler returns as soon as it finds a path that resolves correctly.
 The order if all enable is 1) merge, 3) both merge and append and 3) append.
 If the path resolves with at least one of those conditions, it will redirect to the new path.

-If *append* is *true* append slash when needed.
+If *append* is *true*, append slash when needed.
 If a resource is defined with trailing slash and the request doesn't have one, it will be appended automatically.

 If *merge* is *true*, merge multiple consecutive slashes in the path into one.

-This handler designed to be use as a handler for application's *default resource*.
+This handler designed to be used as a handler for application's *default resource*.

 ```rust
 # extern crate actix_web;